JohnnySonTrinh/valorant-tic-tac-tactics/TESTING.md

 | Play   | ![screenshot](documentation/test/lighthouse-mobile-play.png)   | ![screenshot](documentation/test/lighthouse-desktop-play.png)   | Image warning (Best Practices)                    |
 | Thank you | ![screenshot](documentation/test/lighthouse-mobile-thankyou.png) | ![screenshot](documentation/test/lighthouse-desktop-thankyou.png) | Some minor warnings  |

+## Manual Testing

+The objective of this manual testing was to ensure the game functions as expected and identify any potential issues.

+### Test Environment

+**Device**: Laptop and Smartphone

+***Browser***: Google Chrome and Mozilla Firefox Operating System: Windows 10 and IOS
+Test Cases
+1. ***Page Load Test Objective****: Ensure the game loads correctly on various browsers.
+Results:

+***Chrome***: The game loaded quickly without any errors.
+Firefox: Experienced minor delay in loading, but no significant issues.
+No Issue with Iphone 14.

+2. **Gameplay Functionality Objective**:
+ Test the basic gameplay mechanics.

+***Results***: The game accurately tracked player moves.
+Game status updated correctly after each move.
+No issues were found in the gameplay mechanics.

+3. **Responsive Design Objective**: Test the game's responsiveness on different devices.

+***Results:***
+Desktop: The game was visually appealing and functional.
+***Smartphone***: All features were accessible, and the game adjusted well to the smaller screen.

+4. **Error Handling Objective**: Ensure that errors are handled gracefully.

+***Results***: Attempted invalid actions, and the game prevented these actions without crashing.
+Appropriate error messages were displayed when necessary.
+Conclusion
+game performed well across all tested areas.
+The gameplay mechanics, character abilities, and error handling were all functioning as expected.
+The game also showed good responsiveness on different devices and browsers.
+No major issues were identified during the testing process.